Cho Kyu-hyun: Early life

-Kyuhyun was born in Nowon-gu, Seoul, a northeastern part of the city.
+Kyuhyun was born in Nowon District, Seoul, a northeastern part of the city.
 His father, Cho Young-hwan, worked for the Korean Housing Corporation before opening various educational institutes in Korea.
 Kyuhyun's mother, Kim Hanna, pursued business ventures such as establishing an art academy, as well as a guesthouse (MOM House) located in Myeongdong.
 Kyuhyun also has an older sister, Ara, a violinist who studied abroad in Vienna, Austria, before returning to Korea to teach the violin.

 Kyuhyun was initially urged to study law by his parents and later said that it would have been his choice in career had he not become a singer.
 His original plans to go into law were abandoned once he joined a band in high school, where he realized his talents in singing.
 He went on to place third in the Chin Chin Singing Competition in 2005 and entered SM Entertainment the following year.
 He faced strong opposition from his father, but the latter agreed to grant his blessings if Kyuhyun was accepted into a prestigious university.
 Kyuhyun subsequently enrolled in Kyunghee University with a major in Post-Modern Music and received his bachelor's degree in 2013.
 In 2016, he completed his master's degree in Post-Modern Music at the same university with master's dissertation entitled, "A Study on the Current Status and Future Development of K-POP: K-POP Advancement Strategies to America and Europe based on the Success Stories of K-POP in Japan and China".